-In 2022, 6.9 million people in the ten provinces, including almost 1.8 million children, lived in a food-insecure household.
+In 2022, 18.4% of people in the ten provinces lived in a food-insecure household.
+That amounts to 6.9 million people, including almost 1.8 million children, living in households that struggled to afford the food they need.
 This is a considerable increase from 2021 during a period of unprecedented inflation.

 The new data release from Statistics Canada’s 2021 Canadian Income Survey (CIS) provides the latest update on food insecurity in 2022.
 While the CIS 2021 provides information on income and poverty using from 2021 tax files, hence its name, questions about food insecurity and other indicators are asked in the following year, from January to June 2022.